 Make sure any API integrations offer secure endpoints.
 That way, your private API data isn’t exposed to external parties that might want to gain access.

 5. Remote Working

 Make sure your remote working employees’ home wifi network is fit for purpose.
 At the very least, this means having a secure password rather than ‘ABC123’ and forcing them to change it regularly.

 Some organizations even go so far as to require employees to create a separate work network or connect to the intranet through the company’s VPN.

 Cloud-hosted Solutions vs. Onsite Intranets

-If your organization is hosting the office intranet via a company server, then the responsibility for intranet security rests entirely with you as an organization.
-Making sure you have firewalls with the right rules, SSL connections, HIPPA compliance, updates, and backups will be down to you.
-Keeping abreast of the latest threats and technologies is also all down to you.
-It’s a quite a daunting prospect isn’t it?
+If your organization is hosting the office intranet via a company server, then the responsibility for intranet security rests entirely with you.
+Making sure you have firewalls with the right rules, SSL connections, compliance, updates, and backups is down to you.
+Furthermore, keeping abreast of the latest threats and technologies is also down to you.
+It’s quite a daunting prospect, right?

-With a cloud-hosted intranet solution in comparison, the intranet software provider has the responsibility for intranet security.
-Important and sensitive company data remains secure as it is hosted in a private cloud with the content delivered securely via SSL and the web browser.
-The cloud’s security features regularly undergo independent security audits to ensure the security and confidentiality of your data.
+Most modern intranets are cloud-hosted solutions.
+And the good news is that the intranet software provider is responsible for intranet security.
+Important and sensitive company data remains secure and hosted in a private cloud.
+Furthermore, content is delivered securely via SSL and the web browser.
+The cloud’s security features regularly undergo independent security audits to protect the confidentiality of your organization’s data.